rbowsley/lamplighthelp/source/16-11-1_Setting_Up_a_Gmail_Account.markdown

 There are some limits on how many emails you can send with Gmail.
 The current limits are set out here: [https://support.google.com/a/answer/166852?hl=en](https://support.google.com/a/answer/166852?hl=en)

+If you need to, you can use MailChimp with Lamplight to send bulk emails.
+See [21.2.0 {{Comm}}s: Linking with Mailchimp](/help/index/p/21.2.0) for more details.

 ###### core|comms module